sidsbrmnn/jwt_decode/README.md

 `jwt_decode` is a lightweight library for decoding JSON Web Tokens (JWTs) in Dart.

+**IMPORTANT**: This library does not validate the tokens.
+It can decode any well-formed ones.

 ## Installation

 Add `jwt_decode` to your project's pubspec.yaml file: